hbctraining/spatial_nanocourse/lessons/visium_hd.md

 object_meta <- object@meta.data
 ```

-Nowe  can plot nUMI and nGnee side-by-side.
+Now we can plot the number of UMIs (nUMI) and the number of genes (nGene) side-by-side.
-Add some text here - what do we see?
-What do we expect?
+**Add some text here - what do we see?
+What do we expect?**

 ```
 # Create a plot for nUMI
 dist_counts_before <- object_meta %>%
   ggplot(aes(x=nCount_Spatial.016um)) +